horacej/horacej.github.io/content/writeups/digisphere/_index.md

 We have an app were we can create an account and login.

-There really isn't not much to do a part from that so heading right to the `Edit Profile` we see something interesting.
+There really isn't much to do a part from that so heading right to the `Edit Profile` we see something interesting.

 ![edit profile](edit_profile.png)